New

 How Will Tariffs Affect Car Prices in 2025?

 If fully enacted, the tariffs will add an estimated $60 billion in costs to the auto industry, according to AlixPartners research.
 Much of that cost is expected to be passed on to consumers.
-With the average new car price already hovering near record highs, an extra $3,000 per vehicle could push some buyers out of the market entirely.
-In February 2025, the average new car price sits at $49,740.
+With the average new car price hovering near record highs, an extra $3,000 per vehicle could push some buyers out of the market entirely.
+In March 2025, the average new car price sits at $48,641.
 With the added costs of tariffs, new car prices are on track to surpass $50,000 for the first time.

 For automakers, higher costs will likely result in production slowdowns and job losses.
 Manufacturing hubs in Detroit, Ontario, and across Mexico could see thousands of layoffs as companies struggle to absorb the added costs.